LucyWei88/PRJ2022/README.md

     https://github.com/LucyWei88/PRJ2022/blob/main/Replication_Guide.pdf

 We will not discuss how to prepare the directory here.
+The replication guide is written for Windows operating system.
+There might be some undetected error on other different operating systems.
+Please notice, there might be a iteration failed in Command 3 and 5.
+This error is about file name too long, shown in a test in Bash.
+But in PowerShell on Windows, No error detected.

 Here are the commands also included in the replication guide:
 1. Getting the lists of MusicXML files paths and names:
       java -jar sparql-anything-0.8.1.jar -q queries/Get_CRE_XML_Paths.sparql -o CRE_file_Paths.xml -f XML